Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: An Algorithm

 \section{An {\fpt} Algorithm}

-In this section, we study a branching algorithm for the {\problem} problem.
+In this section, we study a branching algorithm for {\probshort} to prove Theorem~\ref{thm-algorithm}.
 Branching algorithms are commonly used to solve {\nph} optimization problems.
 In general, a branching algorithm splits (branches) an instance into several subinstances, recursively solves each subinstance, and then combines the solutions of subinstances to a solution of the original instance.
 A {\it{branching rule}} prescribes how to split the instances.
-Let $p$ be a parameter associated with a problem for the purpose of branching (in our case, $p=k$ is the number of edges needed to be deleted).
-For a branching rule which splits an instance into $j$ subinstances with new parameters $p-a_1, p-a_2,\dots, p-a_j$, $ \langle a_1,\dots,a_j \rangle$ is called the {\it{branching vector}} of the branching rule.
+Let~$p$ be a parameter associated with a problem for the purpose of branching (in our case, $p=k$ is the number of edges needed to be deleted).
+For a branching rule which splits an instance into~$j$ subinstances with new parameters $p-a_1, p-a_2,\dots, p-a_j$, $ \langle a_1,\dots,a_j \rangle$ is called the {\it{branching vector}} of the branching rule.
 In addition, the {\it{branching factor}} of the branching rule is the unique positive root of the linear recurrence

-The worst-case running time of a branching algorithm is the maximum branching factor of all branching rules it contains.
-If all possible cases are covered by the branching rules, the branching algorithm correctly solves the problem.
-For the reader who is unfamiliar with branching algorithms, we refer to~\cite{fominKratschBook2010} for a gentle introduction.
+The running time of a branching algorithm is bounded by~$O^*(c^p)$ where~$c$ is the maximum branching factor of all branchings it contains.
+For the reader who is unfamiliar with branching algorithms, we refer to~\cite[Chapter~2]{fominKratschBook2010} for a gentle introduction.

-As an induced diamond has 5 edges and an induced claw has 3 edges, directly branching on edges in induced claws and diamonds leads to an algorithm of worst-case running time $\bigo^*(5^k)$.
-Based on refined observations, we derive branching rules leading to an improved algorithm of worst-case running time $\bigo^*(3.792^k)$.
+As an induced diamond has five edges and an induced claw has three edges, directly branching on edges in induced claws and diamonds leads to an $\bigo^*(5^k)$-time algorithm.
+Based on refined observations, we derive branching rules leading to an improved algorithm of worst-case running time~$\bigo^*(3.792^k)$.

-The first branching rule is on induced claws.
-In particular, given an induced claw, the algorithm branches the instance into 3 subinstances each of which is obtained from the original instance by deleting one edge of the claw (and with new parameter $k-1$).
-The branching factor of this branching rule is clearly $3$.
+The first branching rule is on induced claws, i.e., each subinstance after the rule corresponds to the deletion of one edge in the claw considered at the moment.
+Clearly, the branching factor of this branching rule is~$3$.
 The algorithm applies the above branching rule once there are any induced claws in the graph.
 Hence, before branching upon an induced diamond, we always assume there is no induced claws.
 Now we derive a branching rule on induced diamonds.
 Let {\fst} be an induced diamond as shown in the figure below.